Support Home Game Builder Components Guide

 Select whether you want to Activate or Deactivate the object when the specified conditions are satisfied.

 Control the state (enabled or disabled) of this object.
-You can configure this object to become enabled or disabled at the start of the screen, after an amount of time, or when a response is received.
+You can configure this or another object to become enabled or disabled at the start of the screen, after an amount of time, or when a response is received.
 Often used for controlling whether an object's interactivity can be used.
 While the Trigger - Active component relates to things that happen to the participant, the Trigger - Enabled component relates to things that the participant can interact with (e.g., keyboard components, buttons, etc.).

 Samples that use this component